Embassy of Russia, Berlin: History

+Before the GDR

 A permanent diplomatic mission was initially established by the Tsardom of Russia in Berlin in 1706, at the time the capital of the Kingdom of Prussia.
 It moved to the Palais Kurland on Unter den Linden in 1832 after the building was purchased by Tsar Nicholas I and served as the embassy to the German Empire until closed at the outbreak of the First World War in 1914.
 It was reopened as the embassy of the Russian Soviet Federative Socialist Republic in 1917 and then of the Soviet Union from 1922.
 Upon the German invasion of the Soviet Union in 1941, the embassy became an internment camp before being occupied by the Reich Ministry for the Occupied Eastern Territories from 1942.
 The Palais Kurland was destroyed by bombing raids in Berlin during the Second World War.

+During the GDR

-The Soviet Union constructed the current embassy building, three times larger than the Palais Kurland and combining both Russian and Soviet architecture, which opened on 7 November 1952 to celebrate October Revolution Day.
+The Soviet Union constructed the current embassy building, three times larger than the Palais Kurland with neighbourland of destroyed Hotel Bristol and combining both Russian and Soviet architecture, which opened on 7 November 1952 to celebrate October Revolution Day.
 It was built in East Berlin to serve as the Soviet embassy to East Germany, as the site of the Kurland Palace was located in the Soviet Occupation Zone after the war.
 In 1961 the Berlin Wall was constructed a short distance from the embassy.
 Following the reunification of Germany in 1990 and the dissolution of the Soviet Union in 1991, the embassy was inherited by the Federal Republic of Germany and the Russian Federation, respectively.